 Our Law and Sociology (BA) joint degree aims to develop your understanding of technical and doctrinal aspects of the law, sociological theory and research, and social problems, institutions and practices.

-This joint degree aims to develop your understanding of technical and doctrinal aspects of the law, sociological theory and research, and social problems, institutions and practices.
+This joint degree aims to develop your understanding of technical and doctrinal aspects of the law, sociological theory and research, social problems, institutions and practices.
 You’ll also gain a critical awareness of the role that law can play in modern societies, and develop both contextual and professional perspectives on the law.
 This will help you position legal institutions, ideas and processes as an important part of society.
 Within the subject of sociology, you’ll explore key phenomena and problems in contemporary society, which may include crime and justice, gender and sexualities, media, race and ethnicities, and global economies.

-By successfully completing all the core Law modules, you gain a qualifying law degree through this course.
 Having spent the first and second year of your degree developing core sociological and legal skills, in your third and fourth year you can choose from a wide range of modules tailored to your academic interests.

 Many of our modules are delivered by a combination of lectures and seminars.
 The lectures will introduce you to a particular topic and then you will spend time reading around the topic in preparation for seminar discussion.

 We employ a range of innovative teaching methods, such as performance based learning, reflective journals and dramatised dissertations.
 Research training, personal development and professional development are embedded in your degree.
 Our contextual approach to law means that we ask for consistent work and for your full commitment throughout the course.
 In return, we will give you all the support and advice needed to help you realise your full potential.

 Typically each module has two hours of lectures per week, plus regular seminars which offer opportunities for legal problem solving and discussion of ethical or policy issues relating to the law.
 Staff have regular office hours in which you can discuss issues outside of your seminars.